grove-mountain/hc-demos/vault/azure_secret_sprawl_webinar/readme.md

 This code will help you stand up resources in Azure for this demo.
 We highly encourage you to destroy the environment after running this demo.
 The code will allow you to easily recreate it later.

-See: https://www.terraform.io/ and https://learn.hashicorp.com/terraform/ for more indepth information on Terraform.

  * Create the terraform.tfvars file.
  * Change "prefix" to a descriptive name